trackmania-rl/tmrl/readme/tuto_library.md

     update_model_interval: int = 100  # number of training steps between model broadcasts
     update_buffer_interval: int = 100  # number of training steps between retrieving buffered samples
     max_training_steps_per_env_step: float = 1.0  # training will pause when above this ratio
-    sleep_between_buffer_retrieval_attempts: float = 0.1  # algorithm will sleep for this amount of time when waiting for needed incoming samples
+    sleep_between_buffer_retrieval_attempts: float = 0.1  # when waiting for needed incoming samples
-    profiling: bool = False  # if True, run_epoch will be profiled and the profiling will be printed at the end of each epoch
+    profiling: bool = False  # if True, run_epoch will be profiled at the end of each epoch
-    agent_scheduler: callable = None  # if not None, must be of the form f(Agent, epoch), called at the beginning of each epoch
+    agent_scheduler: callable = None  # if not None, must be of the form f(agent:TrainingAgent, epoch:int)
     start_training: int = 0  # minimum number of samples in the replay buffer before starting training
     device: str = None  # device on which the model of the TrainingAgent will live (None for automatic)
 ```